ASGO-MM/Short-LVLM/README.md

 <div align="center">
 <img src=images\compare.png>
 </div>
+ Comparison of different model pruning methods.
+(a) The training-based pruning methods involve fine-tuning the pruned models. (b) The layer pruning methods achieve training-free model compression via a localize-then-prune process. (c) Our paradigm focuses on using important tokens for layer localization and bridging inter-layer feature gaps via weight projection.

 ## Method
 <div align="center">
 <img src=images\method.png>
 </div>
+Overview of our Short-LVLM (SVL).
+Our Short-LVLM consists of two key designs: (a) Localizing redundant layers with Token Importance Scores (TIS) and (b) Bridging inter-layer feature gaps via Subspace-Compensated Pruning (SCP).

 ## Quantitative Results
 <div align="center">
 <img src=images\quan.png>
 </div>
+Results of Short-LVLM under varying Pruning Ratios across different Model Architectures and Model Scales.
+Acc and Speed denote the accuracy and samples per second, respectively.

 ## Qualitative Results
 <div align="center">
 <img src=images\qual.png>
 </div>
+ Qualitative results of Short-LVLM.
+The retained layers are depicted in blue.
+The results demonstrate that Short-LVLM can preserve the capacity of LVLMs even when nearly half of the layers are removed.

 ## Installation